What is debt forgiveness?

 The bottom line

 At the end of the day, debt forgiveness can provide some major financial relief for those struggling with debt, but it can also lead to pricey tax bills.
-Not all debts qualify for forgiveness, but forgiveness programs can offer some much-needed assistance if they do.
 You’ll want to carefully consider all of your debt management options to make sure debt forgiveness is the right option for your financial situation.